Stanton Street across the Lower East Side

 Soho is pronounced like so-hoe.
 However, Houston as in the New York street is pronounced HOW-stun and not HUE-stun like the city in Texas.

 We can cross Chrystie Street on foot behind this bicyclist and keep going.
-The street itself, however, is interrupted by Sara Delano Roosevelt Park.
-Notice the "Do Not Enter" signs.
+Stanton Street itself, however, is interrupted by Sara Delano Roosevelt Park.
+Notice the "Do Not Enter" signs flanking the walkway across the park.
 I'm sure they are frequently violated.

 Sara Delano Roosevelt Park is a narrow park stretched from Houston south to Canal Street, with Chrystie and Forsyth Streets forming its long edges.
 It totals 32,000 square meters or not quite 8 acres.